lego/cs452/README.md

 TODO: Make branch for completed K1.

 ### TODO

--
+#### A `kernel_request` mechanism
-- a request mechanism for providing arguments and returning results
+This should be used for providing arguments and returning results in syscalls`
 - this should ideally create a 'request' on the task stack
 - the kernel then copies the memory of this request from the task memory space into it's own
 - it then handles the 'request'
 - this could be in the form that messages will be in the future
-  - => removes multiple args in syscalls, makes it only 1 pointer arg
+- NOTE: removes multiple args in syscalls, makes it only 1 pointer arg

 Code structure